 It's not always possible for someone to form an affinity group, since the model relies on one having people in their life with shared beliefs who want to take action together.
 People newly interested in radical politics often come to these ideas on their own and/or through the internet, and look for established formal organizations to find people who share them.
-Nevertheless, even if not everyone can form one for themselves, these underlying ideas and critiques are important to consider when thinking about taking action and working contempt for this world of laws and cages.
+Nevertheless, even if not everyone can form one for themselves, these underlying ideas and critiques are important to consider when thinking about taking action and working on projects.